-According to the IPA, applications for international protection are declared inadmissible where the Dublin Regulation applies.
-An applicant can lodge an appeal against a first instance decision rejecting an application as inadmissible due to the application of the Dublin Regulation within 15 days.
+According to the Asylum code, applications for international protection are declared inadmissible where the Dublin Regulation applies.
+An applicant can lodge an appeal before the Independent Appeals Committees under the Appeals Authority against a first instance decision rejecting an application as inadmissible due to the application of the Dublin Regulation within 15 days.
 Such an appeal can also be directed against the transfer decision, which is incorporated in the inadmissibility decision.

 The situation of Dublin returnees

 Transfers of asylum seekers from another Member State to Greece under the Dublin Regulation had been suspended since 2011, following the M.S.S. v.
 Belgium & Greece ruling of the ECtHR and the Joined Cases C-411/10 and C-493/10 N.S. v.
 Secretary of State for the Home Department ruling of the CJEU.